-Granuloma annulare is a chronic skin condition that causes raised, reddish or skin-colored bumps (lesions) that form ring patterns, usually on the hands and feet.
+Granuloma annulare is a skin condition that causes a raised rash or bumps in a ring pattern, usually on the hands and feet.

-The signs and symptoms of granuloma annulare can vary, depending on the variety:
+The signs and symptoms of granuloma annulare can vary, depending on the type:

 - Localized.
 This is the most common type of granuloma annulare.
-The bump (lesion) borders have a circular or semicircular shape, with a diameter up to 2 inches (5 centimeters).
-It occurs most commonly on the hands, feet, wrists and ankles of young adults.
+The rash borders are circular or semicircular, with a diameter up to 2 inches (5 centimeters).
+The rash occurs most commonly on the hands, feet, wrists and ankles of young adults.

 - Under the skin.
 A type that usually affects young children is called subcutaneous granuloma annulare.
-It produces firm, usually painless, lumps under the skin instead of a rash.
-The lumps are usually less than 1.4 inches (3.5 centimeters) in diameter and appear on the hands, shins and scalp.
+It produces small, firm lumps under the skin, instead of a rash.
+The lumps form on the hands, shins and scalp.

 When to see a doctor

-Call your doctor if your skin develops reddish bumps (lesions) in ring patterns that don't go away within a few weeks.
+Call your health care provider if you develop a rash or bumps in ring pattern that don't go away within a few weeks.

 - Animal or insect bites